A Generalised Exponentiated Gradient Approach to Enhance Fairness in Binary and Multi-class Classification Tasks: Discussion

 \item \revised{As expected, we observed an increase in the training time of ML models while using \tool.\footnote{\revised{On average, on a MacBook Pro M3 with 18GB of RAM, the training time of an LR model with GEG-SP and GEG-EO is $\sim$10 seconds, while with GEG-CP is $\sim$6 seconds, compared to $\sim$2 seconds of the base LR model.}} This increase in the training time is due to the additional constraints imposed on the model.
 However, since \tool works on the training behaviour of the model, we did not observe an increase in the average inference time of a model trained with \tool.}

 \item \revised{Finally, \tool fills the existing lack of in-processing bias mitigation methods for multi-class classification.
-Therefore, it could be applied in all use-cases where a user can work on the training behaviour of a model, and it can also be chained with additional post-processing methods in later phases of the development workflow \cite{bellamy_ai_2019}.}
+Therefore, it could be applied in all use cases where a user cannot change the training dataset but can work on the training behaviour of a model (e.g., regulations protected data \cite{austin2016will}), and it can also be chained with additional post-processing methods in later phases of the development workflow \cite{bellamy_ai_2019}.}

 \end{itemize}